SeaForeEx/stranger-things-melody/README.md

 The buttons also didn't look good, The dark blue color and Stranger Things font were hard to read and didn't fit with the colors of the new background.
 I decided to simulate the look of computer keyboard keys and use that instead for a more intuitive User Experience.
 I still kept the notes below the keys for the users who want to know which notes they are playing.

+I tested the site by showing it to one of my kiddo's friends and I watched them read the instructions and within a minute they were playing the melody perfectly.
+SUCCESS!

 And the mobile view...

 <img src="screenshots/stm-mobile-ss-2.png" alt="STM Mobile View" width="30%" />